janetusim/janetusim/README.md

-- 👋 Hi, my name is Nikolas Walter a.k.a @janetusim
+- 👋 Hi, my name is janetusim
-- 👀 I’m interested in Web App development
+- 👀 I’m interested in creating art through code
-- 🌱 I’m currently learning Vue and working with React Native

 <!---
 niko22225/niko22225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.